MelleStarke/EH2023-G09-Project-MLNTMA/docs/source/datasets/gen_dataset.rst

    | CICIDS | ✅      | ✅      | ✅      | ✅        | ✅     | ✅       | ✅    | ✅    | ✅    | ✅    | ✅      | ✅     | ✅   | ✅   | ✅    | ✅    | ✅    | ❌    | ✅    | ✅    | ✅     |
    +--------+---------+---------+---------+-----------+--------+----------+-------+-------+-------+-------+---------+--------+------+------+-------+-------+-------+-------+-------+-------+--------+

+Overall, the presented dataset is the only one that exhibits most of the characteristics the authors deemed fit for building the ideal IDS dataset, compared to other publically available datasets.
+Specifically, this dataset is the only one that offers:

+* **Complete Traffic** - having multiple victim machines based on real user profiles and real attacks
+* **Labelled Dataset** - as described from the attack timings and machines
+* **Complete Interaction** - dataset contains internal and intranet traffic between attackers and victims
+* **Complete Capture** - all incoming and outgoing data captures through the use of the mirror port on victim network
+* **Available Protocols** - dataset contains all commonly available protocols such as HTTP, HTTPS, FTP, SSH and email protocols.
+* **Attack Diversity** - complete dataset contains a healthy mix of  attacks that are Web based, Brute force, DoS, DDoS, Infiltration, Heart-bleed, Bot and Scan already covered in this dataset.
+* **Heterogeneity** - the authors capture the network traffic from the main switch and memory dump and system calls from all victim machines during the attacks execution
+* **Feature Set** - is provided by extracting more than 80 network flow features from the generated network traffic and delivering the network flow dataset as a CSV file.
+* **Metadata** - extensive explanation and detail of the dataset is provided.

 Reference